marcomod/world-cup-sim/README.md

 favorable tournament above the long-run norm, not the model's typical performance; the ~65% figure is the number to trust.)

+### Two probability surfaces (they are computed differently)

+The UI shows probabilities in two places, and they do **not** use the same method.
+Both ultimately rest on the same Elo win function — `1 / (1 + 10^(-Δ/400))` in [`src/lib/simulator/probability.ts`](src/lib/simulator/probability.ts), with the production divisor `400` — but they consume it differently:

+- **Matchup odds** — the per-match win % on each bracket card and in the *Ready Matchup Odds* table — are the **closed-form Elo probability, evaluated once** per matchup.
+No simulation, no RNG, no sample size.
+  The two surfaces differ only in rounding (whole % on cards, precise % in the table).
+For a single match, this *is* the model's probability.
+- **Tournament Odds** — the table behind the *Run 10,000…* button — are **Monte Carlo frequencies over `MONTE_CARLO_SIMULATION_COUNT = 10,000` simulated tournaments** ([`monteCarlo.ts`](src/lib/simulator/monteCarlo.ts)):
+  reach-this-round counts divided by 10,000.

+The two layers nest.
+Inside each simulated tournament, every match is resolved by **one Bernoulli draw** against that same closed-form Elo probability (`rng.next() < teamAWinProbability` in [`simulateMatch.ts`](src/lib/simulator/simulateMatch.ts)), using the seedable RNG.
+So for a single isolated match the Monte Carlo frequency converges to the closed-form number — they measure the same thing.
+They only diverge across rounds, where Tournament Odds compound many draws (path dependence, uncertain opponents) that one closed-form matchup number can't express.
+Because both layers route through the seeded RNG, identical seeds reproduce identical brackets and identical odds; the closed-form matchup odds have no seed at all.

 ### Calibration

 <!-- reliability curve: generate the chart and save it at docs/images/reliability-curve.png -->